HRT receives $20K for rail safety campaign

-NORFOLK, Va. – Hampton Roads Transit rolled out its Operation Safety Campaign on Monday.
+NORFOLK, Va.
+(WAVY) – Hampton Roads Transit rolled out its Operation Safety Campaign on Monday.

-The campaign is funded by a $20,000 rail safety grant from the non-profit Operation Lifesaver to promote light rail safety from June to September of this year.
+The campaign is funded by a $20,000 rail safety grant from the non-profit Rail Safety Grant from Operation Lifesaver to promote light rail safety from June to September of this year.
 Operation Lifesaver works to promote rail safety education.

-HRT was one of only six agencies across the country to receive the funding and was awarded the highest amount.
+HRT was one of only eight transit agencies across the country to receive the funding.

 “It’s the third time we’ve received this grant and we’re very proud of that accomplishment,” said William Harrell, president and CEO of Hampton Roads Transit.
 “HRT operates one of the safest light rail systems in the country.
 Since The Tide has been in service, we’ve experienced no serious injuries, and we would like to keep it that way.”